The Perfect 2 to 3 Days in Bologna Itinerary

 Tortellini en brodo

-Day 3 – Day Trip to Parma or Modena
+Day 3 – Parma or Modena

 If you’re lucky enough to be exploring Bologna in 3 days, I recommend making your way to a neighboring town or city to experience another part of the rich Emilia Romagna region.

-A great option is to head to Parma, another holy-grail city for foodies and history lovers traveling to the Emilia Romagna region of Italy.
+A great option is to head to Parma, another holy grail city for foodies and history lovers traveling to the Emilia Romagna region of Italy.

-Home of Prosciutto di Parma, Parmigiano Reggiano, and gorgeous romanesque architecture and frescoes throughout the city centre, Parma can easily be reached by train from Bologna in just around an hour.
+Home of Prosciutto di Parma, Parmigiano Reggiano, and gorgeous Romanesque architecture and frescoes throughout the city centre, Parma can easily be reached by train from Bologna in just around an hour.
 You can go on this full-day tour that visits parmesan and prosciutto factories.

 Another option is to make your way to Modena, a charming town located just about half an hour away from Bologna by train and the home of the true Balsamic Vinegar of Modena.